ScarletRegal/ecig-heatmap/README.md

 After the repository is transferred to the correct account, there will be some lines of code that need to be changed.

-This will assume that the person doing this process knows how to make a GitHub page.

 ## package.json
 - Locate the "homepage" field (Line 6)
 - Change the field of "http://ScarletRegal.github.io/ecig-heatmap" to "http://YourUsername.github.io/page-name"